redis-developer/adding-apps-to-redis-marketplace/README.md

     "download_url": "",
-    "hosted_url": "", //The URL of the app. if you are hosting this app somewhere "quick_deploy": "", //"frue" if the project has Heroku, Vercel, Google deploy buttons "deploy_buttons": [
+    "hosted_url": "", //The URL of the app. if you are hosting this app somewhere "quick_deploy": "", //"frue" if the project has Heroku, Vercel, Google deploy buttons "deploy_buttons": [],//Deploy buttons for "heroku", "vercel" or "Google" in the form of objects.
-        {
-            "heroku": "" //Deploy button URL for deploying on Heroku },
-        {
-            "vercel": "" //Deploy button URL for deploying on Vercel },
-        {
-            "Google": "" //Deploy button URL for deploying on Google cloud.
-        }
-    ],
     "language": [], // Backend technologies: "JavaScript", "Java", "Python", "Go", "C#", "Ruby", "PHP", etc.
     "redis_commands": [], // Enter all the Redis commands
     "redis_features": ["caching"],// Enter any core Redis feature or leave it blank.
-    "redis_modules": [], //Value can be one or more of: "RediJSON", "", "RedisTimeseries", "RedisAI"  "RedisGears" or "RedisGraph" listed in an array.
+    "redis_modules": [], //Value can be one or more of "RediJSON", "", "RedisTimeseries", "RedisAI"  "RedisGears" or "RedisGraph" listed in an array.
     "app_image_urls": [
     ], // Provide any image urls in an array.
     "youtube_url": "", //Provide a Youtube link to your app's video